canonical/certification-docs/Self-Test_Guide.rst

 Server certification requires
 that the SUT be installable via MAAS.
 Therefore, the following procedure assumes the presence of a properly-configured MAAS server.
-The MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS) document describes how to set up a MAAS server for certification testing purposes.
+The MAAS Advanced Network Installation and Configuration -- Scripted (MANIACS) document describes how to set up a MAAS server for certification testing purposes.
 This document describes use of MAAS 2.3.